Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \subsection{Horizontal Iwasawa Algebras}

-Let $(G,+)$ be an abelian profinite group and $R$ a commutative ring.
+Let $(G,+)$ be a profinite abelian group and $R$ a commutative ring.
 Then we define the associated \emph{Iwasawa algebra} as:

 where the inverse limit is taken with respect to the partially ordered set of open subgroups of $G$ with respect to inclusion.
-We give $R\llbracket G\rrbracket$ the inverse limit topology.
-Taking $G=\Z_p$ and $R=\Z_p$ yields the usual Iwasawa algebra as in equation (\ref{eq:usual}).
-The goal of this section is to explore the structure of more general \emph{pro-$p$ Iwasawa algebras}, i.e when $G$ is a pro-$p$ group.
-Recall that this means that $G$ is a profinite group such that for any open subgroup $H$ the quotient $G/H$ is a finite $p$-group for some (fixed) prime number $p$.
+We give $R\llbracket G\rrbracket$ the inverse limit topology.\footnote{However, the topology on $R\llbracket G\rrbracket$ will play no role in our arguments.} When $R\subset \Oo_{\C_p}$ is a $p$-adically complete subring we can identify (\ref{eq:Iwasawa}) with the space of $R$-valued measures on $G$: